seths10/UniCare/README.md

    integrate with the flutter app, without any hassle to manage & create instances of our server.

-  - For sign-ups & authentication, we used Firebase authentication.
+  - For sign-ups & authentication, we used Firebase authentication or Auth.

   - For storing the different types of data including user data, we chose Cloud Firestore because of its robust features and ability to query & filter out documents with ease.